Chuadanga Sadar Upazila: Demographics

-Administration
+Administrative area

-Chuadanga upazila was established in 1984.
+Chuadanga Sadar Upazila was established in 1984.

-Chuadanga Sadar Upazila is divided into Chuadanga Municipality and seven union parishads: Alukdia, Begumpur, Kutubpur, Mominpur, Padmabila, Shankar Chandra, and Titudah.
-The union parishads are subdivided into 90 mauzas and 129 villages.

-Chaudanga municipality was formed in 1960.
+Chuadanga Sadar Upazila is divided into Chuadanga Municipality, with a total area of 38 square kilometres.Chaudanga municipality was formed in 1960.
 However, it began functioning in 1965.
 The municipality is subdivided into 9 wards and 41 mahallas.

+There are nine union parishads: Alukdia, Begumpur, Kutubpur, Mominpur, Padmabila, Shankar Chandra, Titudah, Garaitupi, and Nehalpur Union.
+There are 101 mouzas, and 170 villages in Chuadanga Sadar Upazila.

 Education

 According to Banglapedia, Chuadanga Sadar Upazila has 4 colleges, 27 secondary schools, 1 technical school 1, and 8 madrasas.
 The notable educational institutes include: